Skip to main content

 Controls play a pivotal role in enhancing the interactivity of your dashboard - it is where you bring data to life.
 When you create a control, you create a ‘selector’, e.g., buttons, dropdown lists, tick boxes, etc. These allow your users to pick and view different audiences.

-To create a control, click the ‘Create a control’ icon in the dashboard toolbar.
+To create a control, click thе icon control icon.png top left on the toolbar.
 You will be redirected to the control editor.
-You can adjust the look and feel of the control:

-To assign the control, first select it.
+To assign a control to a widget (chart), first select it.
 A control bar will then appear at the top of all charts on the dashboard.
-On the chart you wish to link, choose the appropriate assignment option from this bar.
+On the chart you wish to link, select ‘Filter’.

 Read more on how to create controls.